Advantage of Invisible Thoughts

 Sinning Is Being Human

-If I am not mistaken, it was Jesus who said something along these lines : "Our conscience makes cowards of most of us."
+If I am not mistaken, it was Jesus who was credited for saying something along these lines : "Our conscience makes cowards of most of us."
 Like anything else in the Bible, it's a subject to interpretation, and to me it means that our unconscious moralistic censorship with its selectively prohibitive nature keeps sabotaging the free flow of our mind's creativity.

-In other words we internally keep spying on how "clean" and appropriate is our thinking.
+In other words, we internally keep spying on how "clean" and appropriate our thinking is.
 Why do we do it?
 Because we are by nature prone to "sinning", and we have to stop thoughts which might lead us to it.

 We are not perfect, and our spontaneous immoral inclinations are a big part of that imperfection.
 Most of that is unconscious, and even if it reaches our consciousness, we promptly pretend that it's not there.
 Of course, it takes a lot of sincerity to admit it, but again, how can we admit it if we are not even aware of it.